VSainteuf/izitorch/README.md

 dictionary specifying the names, types, and default values of the additional arguments.

 #### Passing the parameters
-The values chosen for the default and custom parameters can be passed in two ways.
+The values chosen for the parameters can be passed in two ways:
 1. From the command line, when the script is called\
 ```python train_model.py --batch_size 32 --lr 0.005 --save_all 1 --epochs 1000```\
 A Rack instance comes with an argparse menu.
 Calling the ```rack.parse_args()``` method at the beginning